OneGet/NanoServerPackage/README.md

 ```

 ## Installing Windows Packages Online or Offline
-You can install a Windows Package using either ```Install-NanoServerPackage``` or ```Install-Package```.
+You can install a Windows Package (including its dependency packages, if any) using either ```Install-NanoServerPackage``` or ```Install-Package```.
 If you want to install the package to an offline NanoServer image, you can specify the path to the offline image with ```-ToVhd``` parameter.
 Otherwise, the cmdlets will install the package to the local machine.

 Both cmdlets accept pipeline result from the search cmdlets.
 The culture of the package has to match the culture of the machine you are installing it to for the package to work properly.
 The cmdlets have auto-detection logic that will determine the suitable culture.
-However, you can also use ```-Culture``` parameter to specify the culture that you want to use for the installation.

 ##### Example 1
 Installing the latest version of the Containers package to the local machine